vppelli/chat-app/README.md

   - Make sure Firebase you `allow read, write:` **true**
 - Adding your Firebase and Dialogflow keys into Project
 > I am using the Environment variables ( .env ) file.
-> **Environment variables in Node are used to store sensitive data such as passwords, API credentials, and other information that should not be written directly in code.**
+> **Environment variables in Node store sensitive data such as passwords, API credentials, and other information that should not be written directly in code.**
 > To use this create a .env file to store your Keys, **Make sure** you have it in the root of the project.
 Use Correct Naming `EXPO_PUBLIC_` must go in front of [NAME]="SecretAPIkey"
   - Location for FirebaseConfig in [App.js](https://github.com/vppelli/chat-app/blob/main/App.js#L47)
   <img src="https://github.com/vppelli/chat-app/blob/main/img/firebaseconfig.png">